chyna-gvng/git-chai/README.md

-# git-chai
+# Chai

-A Git automation tool that automatically stages and commits changes with intelligent grouping.
+A git automation tool that automatically stages and commits changes with intelligent grouping.

 ## Requirements